Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README-incremental-instructions.md

 ### Update the `Startup.cs` file to enable TokenAcquisition by a MSAL.NET based service

-After the following lines in the ConfigureServices(IServiceCollection services) method, replace `services.AddMicrosoftIdentityPlatformAuthentication(Configuration);`, by the following lines:
+After the following lines in the ConfigureServices(IServiceCollection services) method, replace `services.AddMicrosoftIdentityWebApp(Configuration);`, by the following lines:

 ```CSharp
  public void ConfigureServices(IServiceCollection services)